Particular/docs.particular.net/Content/NServiceBus/using-ravendb-in-nservicebus-connecting.md

     running at http://localhost:8080, the default URL for RavenDB.
 -   If a master node is configured, the URL is: http://{masternode}/:8080.
--   If a connection string named “NServiceBus.Persistence” is found, the value of the connectionString attribute is used.
+-   If a connection string named "NServiceBus.Persistence" is found, the value of the connectionString attribute is used.

 This gives you full control over which RavenDB server your endpoint uses.